Skip to main content

 • Test with 25 rows to confirm mapping and validation.

-• Use custom properties intentionally—ensure data types match your definitions.
+• Use custom fields intentionally.
+Ensure data types match your definitions.

 • Keep under limits (≤ 5,000 rows, ≤ 10 MB) for smooth importing.